 Rite of Christian Initiation for Adults (RCIA)

-Anyone interested in becoming a part of this process should call our Pastoral Associate, Pat Piano, at the Rectory at 860-232-8594.
+Anyone interested in becoming a part of this process should call our Pastoral Associate, Sr. Ann Kane, at the Rectory at 860-232-8594.

 What does someone do who has an interest in becoming a Catholic or knowing more about the Catholic Faith?
 For the parish of St Timothy, in conformity with the universal church, we have implemented the Rite of Christian Initiation for Adults.
 This process seeks to help all those coming to the church from other faith traditions (or no tradition at all) in the following ways.